Part one of my blog discussed why researching your audience is crucial for a powerful presentation.

 - Call to Action

 Your presentation needs to start with something that captures your audience.
 You want to get your audience hooked on the topic and it should be done right away.
-Visual aids are an excellent way to start, if it is with a video, a photo or even a prop.
-Other options include starting with a captivating story, or a thought provoking question, a powerful quote or a shocking statistic.
-These techniques are used as a bridge into your topic; they are showing your audience there is something more they need to know, and ensuring they stay tuned for what comes next.
+Visual aids are an excellent way to start it is with a video, a photo or even a prop.
+Other options include starting with a captivating story, or a thought-provoking question, a powerful quote or a shocking statistic.
+These techniques are used as a bridge into your topic; they are showing your audience there is something more they need to know and ensure they stay tuned for what comes next.